liyajun9/DesignPatterns/README.md

-# designpartterns
+# design patterns
-the 23 design mode samples in C++
+the 23 design pertterns samples in C++